wemake-services/nuxt-babel/README.md

 While traditional `nuxt` app [requires](https://nuxtjs.org/api/configuration-build/#babel) that you specify all your `babel` configuration inside the `nuxt.config.js`, some other tools (like `jest`) require [the traditional approach](https://babeljs.io/docs/usage/babelrc/) with `.babelrc`.

+This plugin gracefully injects your `.babelrc` into your `nuxt` configuration allowing you to have the best from both worlds.

 We also support `package.json` and `.babelrc.js` files.